This post may contain affiliate links.

 So how do you do that?
 Below are some ideas.
 If one doesn't work for you, maybe another one will!

-First of all, you need to know what the humidity level inside your RV actually is.
-The best way to do this is to buy an inexpensive hygrometer / thermometer.
 Ideally, your indoor relative humidity should be between 30%-50%.
-Once you've identified that your humidity level is indeed a problem, you can try the following:
+Once you've identified that your humidity level is indeed a problem, you can try the following.

-Leaving your RV windows open during summer in a humid climate may cut down on your electric bill, but there's a tradeoff, as air conditioners remove moisture from indoor air.
-If it’s hot enough to run the AC, this alone may solve the problem.
+Leaving your RV windows open in a humid climate may cut down on your electric bill, but there's a tradeoff.
+Air conditioners remove moisture from indoor air, effectively lowering humidity.
+In some cases, running your A/C could solve your condensation problem.

 Running a fan can help evaporate condensation and evenly distribute the air temperature throughout your RV.
 If you have a window or vent open, a fan will help the humid air escape more quickly.